jupyterlab/jupyter-ai/docs/source/users/index.md

 To use some model providers, you will have to specify authentication credentials in environment variables, and you will have to install relevant Python packages from PyPI.
-You can find the environment variables you need to set, and the Pyyhon packages you need, in [`packages/jupyter-ai/jupyter_ai/providers.py`](https://github.com/jupyterlab/jupyter-ai/blob/main/packages/jupyter-ai/jupyter_ai/providers.py).
+You can find the environment variables you need to set, and the Python packages you need, in [`packages/jupyter-ai/jupyter_ai/providers.py`](https://github.com/jupyterlab/jupyter-ai/blob/main/packages/jupyter-ai/jupyter_ai/providers.py).

 | Provider    | Environment variable       | Python package(s) |